 HINT!
 The ship will not wait for you.
 Plan on being early if you can.
 You may as well board and start your fabulous cruise vacation as soon as you can!

 TRANSFERS – These are arranged by you or your Travel Agent.
-Usually a transfer is purchased though the cruise line or a private tour company for one or more of the following:
+Usually, a transfer is purchased through the cruise line or a private tour company for one or more of the following: